TAKE NOTE: Celebrate the Launch of the Heart of Huntingdon Campaign

 Work-Study eligibility is determined each year as a result of early submission of the FAFSA and a student’s financial need.
-Funding levels and the number of positions are limited, therefore, positions are not guaranteed to all eligible applicants or from one year to the next.
+Funding levels and the number of positions are limited, therefore positions are not guaranteed to all eligible applicants or from one year to the next.
 Recipients must agree to work the hours required by these positions.
 The award amounts are typically made to allow you to work a maximum of 5 hours a week.
 Work schedules and positions are determined each semester, and are planned around the student’s class schedule.
-Priority consideration during the initial awarding period is given to day students that complete the FAFSA by the March 1st priority date, and indicate you are interested in Work-study on the FAFSA.
+Priority consideration during the initial awarding period is given to day students who complete the FAFSA as soon as possible after October 1 and who indicate on the FAFSA an interest in completing work-study.

 - You must complete the FAFSA.